umanitoba-cssa/constitution/Constitution.md

 ### Committees
 A Committee is a group of council members that forms to complete a well-defined goal.
 Any Executive Officer may propose a committee by outlining its purpose and the criteria of its members (if any).
 The Council will vote on the formation of this Committee, and upon its formation, the proposing Executive Officer will lead it.

-A Committee leader has have the following duties:
+A Committee leader has the following duties:
 1. Appoint Committee members from Council.
 2. If applicable, announce the formation of the Committee to members of the CSSA so that they may apply for it.
 3. Outline the necessary tasks for the Committee to complete its goal.